-• If possible, listen in on the class ZOOM link (see below)
+• If possible, observe via the class ZOOM link (see below)

 Zoom Link: You will have access to a ZOOM link so that you can keep up with class materials if you are unable to be present in class for any reason.
 Note: Signing on the ZOOM link is not connected to attendance.
 Signing on the ZOOM link does not qualify as attending the class, and you will be marked as absent if you are not in the face-to-face classroom.
+In fact, our TA, Elisa, does not sign into nor observe the ZOOM link.
 If you are on the ZOOM link and have an excused absence, you will be marked as excused; however, if you are on the ZOOM link and do not have an excused absence, you will be marked as absent.